stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 replacing `--data_path` and `--saved_model` with your local paths/files.

 There are many programs that will display Nifti 3D files.
 For the images below, we used the open-sourced package called [Mango](http://ric.uthscsa.edu/mango/).
+The red overlay is the predictions from the model.
+The blue overlay is the ground truth masks.
+Any purple voxels are true positives.

  ![pred152](https://github.com/NervanaSystems/topologies/blob/master/3D_UNet/keras_training_only_version/images/pred152.png)